grilledcheesesandwich/qdis/README.md

 This makes it possible to write tools that do, for example, abstract or symbolic execution once and apply it to programs of every architecture.

+Apart from disassembling to IR, `qdis` can also disassemble to platform-native syntax, this is mainly for debugging and visualization purposes.

 Supported architectures
 ------------------------